tweag/nickel/doc/manual/syntax.md

 ```

 ## Functions
-A function is declared using the `fun` keyword, then arguments separated by spaces, and finally an arrow `=>` to add the body of the function.
+A function is declared using the `fun` keyword, then arguments separated with spaces, and finally an arrow `=>` to add the body of the function.
 To call a function, just add the arguments after it separated with spaces.
 Functions in Nickel are curried, meaning that a function taking multiple arguments is actually a function that takes a single argument and returns a function taking the rest of the arguments, until it is applied.